 in a silo.
 Sampling will take place before 31st December, 1973, the

-6. A copy of the analysis and the advisory report will be sent to the
+preferred date to be stated in the entry form. - A copy of the analysis and the advisory report will be sent to the

 secretary of the Society for the use of the competition judges.